falcon4ever/KMM-demos/DecomposeKmmNavigationSample/README.md

 * This also means that `Component A` is the only one that is aware of its children (`Component A1` and `Component A2`).
 The `MainComponent` only switches between component `A`, `B` and `C`.
 * The magic that make the bottom nav work is this piece of code from [Arkadii Ivanov](https://github.com/arkivanov/Decompose/discussions/178#discussioncomment-1005820).
 Currently provided as a [separate function](https://github.com/falcon4ever/KMM-demos/blob/main/DecomposeNavigationSample/app/src/main/java/com/epicwindmill/navigationsample/utils/DecomposeExt.kt) but hopefully at some point part of Decompose.

+#### Extra
+* Tab B shows an example how you can return a value back to the previous screen (Example if the router handles the back button navigation).
+* Tab C shows an example how you can return a value back to the previous screen (Example if the router is not handling the back button navigation).

 ## Build env
-This demo was created using Android Studio Arctic Fox 2020.3.1 Beta 5.
+This demo was created using Android Studio Arctic Fox 2020.3.1.

 ## Demo